mattan-d/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 Enrolling in or Upgrading to the Verified Track
 ************************************************

-If you pay for the verified track for courses in a program, you are enrolled directly in the verified track for these courses, and can earn a certificate when you pass the courses with the required grade.
+Being in the :ref:`Verified track<SFD Verified Track>` of a course means that you are eligible to receive a certificate when you pass the course with a required grade.

-.. note:: In some programs, courses offer multiple sessions to select from, and the ability to change between sessions.
-For these courses, on the **Courses** and **Programs** pages of your dashboard, after you enroll in the course, you have options to select a session, change to a different session, or leave a session.
-You must select a session before you can access the course.

-   For more information about course sessions, see :ref:`Course Sessions`.
+Enrolling in the verified track requires that you pay for the :ref:`verified certificate<SFD Verified Certificates>` and also that you  :ref:`verify your identity<SFD Verify Your Identity>` using a webcam and a photo ID.

+You can enroll in the verified track of a course in two ways.

+* You enroll directly in the verified track of the course, if you have not yet enrolled in the course.

+* You upgrade to the verified track, if you are already enrolled in the audit track for the course.

-If you enroll in the audit track for a course and decide later to pursue a verified certificate, you can upgrade to the verified track at any time, until the deadline for upgrading has passed.
+  If you are enrolled in the audit track for a course, you can upgrade to the verified track at any time, until the deadline for upgrading has passed.
 The deadline for upgrading to the verified track is usually about two weeks after the course start date.

 .. contents::